sskyhigh/ATM-Machine/README.md

 # ATM-Machine
 A Work in progress, using SQL + firebase soon to store user's data

 More features to be added soon!
-Please share your ideas/designs/features here or email me:
+Please share your ideas/designs/features here: (or you can email me)

 https://forms.gle/ke37bcv6KsAGFCHKA